AnthonysMotion/at-lunch-time-bot/README.md

   - Bringing MangaBuddy functions into Discord
   - Currency conversion with over 150+ currencies and with accurate exchange rates
   - Defining any word in the English dictionary
+  - Learning Japanese (All Hiragana, Katakana and common Kanji)

 ## Other